top of page

 Work travel, commuting and donation distribution

-For donation distribution the majority of our donation recipients are local and pick up the items directly at source.
+For donation distribution the majority of our donation recipients are local and deliveries are optimised as much as possible.

 Furthermore, we are using bike couriers and electric vehicle couriers as much as possible, using companies such as XeroE, or Zhero.

-For deliveries in the size of long wheelbase vans and lutons, we tend to use the company Find my man and van who offer their jobs to small enterprises, so even though we cannot guarantee if the vehicles have a good environmental rating, we are supporting the local communities of the locations around the venues where we pick up our donations from.
+For deliveries in the size of long wheelbase vans and lutons, we tend to use the companies that offer their jobs to small enterprises, so even though we cannot guarantee if the vehicles have a good environmental rating, we are supporting the local communities of the locations around the venues where we pick up our donations from.

-Compared to 2022, we have decreased our deliveries emissions by 0.225 t of CO2e, due to increased use of cargo bikes and electrical vehicles where possible.
-Overall we have increased our emissions by 0.529 t of CO2e.
+Compared to 2023, we have increased our deliveries emissions by 2.219 t of CO2e, due to an increased amount of projects in 2024.
+Overall we have increased our emissions by 6.818 t of CO2e.

-We are investing in a program from Earthly that looks at seaweed farming in Cornwall, and researches to improve the knowledge on the best way to farm seaweed and store carbon permanently in ocean sediment and deep-sea.
-To date we have supported the research project with 540 GBP that hopes to remove carbon and build back biodiversity in Cornwall.
+In 2024 we invested in a program from Earthly that looks at seaweed farming in Cornwall, and researches to improve the knowledge on the best way to farm seaweed and store carbon permanently in ocean sediment and deep-sea.
+To date we have supported the research project and the planting of 45,730m2 of kelp, that hopes to remove carbon and build back biodiversity in Cornwall.

 Scope 3 - Waste